-The instance in \Cref{ex:tencandidates} shows that core stability and individual representation are incompatible, in the strong sense that the (nonempty) set of IR committees and the (nonempty) set of core-stable committees are disjoint.
+The instance in \Cref{ex:tencandidates} shows that core stability and individual representation are incompatible in the strong sense that for this instance, the (nonempty) set of IR committees and the (nonempty) set of core-stable committees are disjoint.

 \begin{restatable}{proposition}{ircore} IR is incompatible with core stability. \end{restatable}